SitcomWriter

 I’ve written everything from crappy multi-cameras that didn't make it through the first season, to Emmy award-winning single-cameras that I am proud to have on my resume.

-Will you get disciplined if you approve too many claims?Not including things like draft writing and story breaking I would look for decent human beings.
+What kinds of passengers annoy you the most?Not including things like draft writing and story breaking I would look for decent human beings.
 You're going to be with these people for a long time so they have to be nice.
 I'd want people who are funny to talk to.
 People I would want to be friends with outside of work.
 I'd also want people with humility.
 People who don't think they know everything and are very supportive of others' ideas.
 I'd want people that don't think too highly of our position on the show.
 In TV writers are treated like we're the top of the totem pole and a lot of writers feel that they are.
 I would want to work with people that realize how important everyone on set is.
 And appreciate how hard they work.
 I would want people that could pull long hours.
 I get it if you have to leave early one day for a school play or something like that, but 99% of the time I expect you there into the wee hours of the morning if that's what it takes to get the job done.

 I assume everything is going to fail until it doesn't.
 Call it a defense mechanism.